ftp-sync/ftp-sync.github.io/src/_pages/doc/troubleshooting.md

 ## sudo

-If you want to launch FTP Sync as sudoer you have to install sudo from ipkg :
+If you want to launch FTPGrab as sudoer you have to install sudo from ipkg :

 ```console
 $ ipkg install sudo